software-next/Tactigon-Shape/README.md

 4. **Write Custom Code for the Block**
    - You can write custom Python code for your block in the [Custom blocks file](https://github.com/TactigonTeam/Tactigon-Shape/blob/master/tactigon_shapes/modules/shapes/static/js/custom_blocks.js) page in the **Shapes** module.
-   - From Tactigon Shapes you can generate code in JavaScript, Python, PHP, or Dart based on the visual blocks.
+   - From Tactigon Shapes, you can generate code in JavaScript, Python, PHP, or Dart based on the visual blocks.
 But we recommend using Python because almost all of our projects speak Python.
 ```python
     python.pythonGenerator.forBlock['to_uppercase'] = function(block) {
         var text_to_print = Blockly.Python.valueToCode(block, 'TEXT', Blockly.Python.ORDER_ATOMIC) || "''";